 We continue to share and discuss insights from life cycle assessments of our products with our customers.
-Throughout 2019 Ball conducted a peer reviewed comparative Life Cycle Assessment for beverage packaging across the United States, Europe and Brazil.
-We have engaged our customers and presented repeatedly on the initial findings of our research to better inform their packaging decisions and the risk of not considering real circularity as we transition to a low carbon economy.
-These studies show that the extraction and processing of raw materials create the major environmental impacts related to the environmental footprint of beverage cans, and that lightweighting and recycling reduces those impacts.
+In 2020 Ball conducted a peer reviewed comparative Life Cycle Assessment for beverage packaging across the U.S., Europe and Brazil.
+When launching our Real Circularity campaign we engaged our customers and repeatedly presented on the findings of our research to better inform their packaging decisions and the risk of not considering real circularity as we transition to a low carbon economy.
+The results of this LCA show that the extraction and processing of raw materials create the major environmental impacts related to the environmental footprint of beverage cans, and that lightweighting and recycling reduces those impacts by reducing the need for raw materials.
 Based on the LCA results, we identified the processes with the highest impacts and the most effective options to reduce those impacts together.